kymlu/eating-memories/src/pages/posts/bean-paste.md

 # COOK BEANS
 > Optionally, soak beans overnight (8-12 hrs) if you want to cook faster or remove the skin beforehand.

-Put **beans** into a pot and pour cold water over it to just cover the beans.
+Put <b class="ingredient">beans</b> into a pot and pour cold water over it to just cover the beans.

 On medium heat, bring beans to a boil.
 Boil for ~2 minutes while foam appears.